unrivalle/AAI-590_project_work/README.md

 ## Disclaimer

-This project is for educational and demonstrative purposes only.
-It is not intended to provide financial advice.
 Stock market predictions are inherently uncertain, and any investment decisions should be made based on thorough personal research and/or consultation with a professional financial advisor.